Holly Skolnick Fellowship Foundation

 For information about our current fellows and their projects, please click here.
 Former fellows speak about the program, here.

 Holly Skolnick was chair of the firm’s Pro Bono Initiative and President/Founder of the Greenberg Traurig Fellowship Foundation.
 Following her death in 2013 from melanoma, the firm renamed our fellowship foundation in her memory.

-Holly’s view on the importance of giving back to the community was best summarized in her own words: “In our current economic climate, lawyers cannot neglect their duty to their communities.
-The private sector must partner with social service organizations, engage its attorneys and staff, and work together to make a difference for those who cannot afford legal services.”
+Holly’s view on the importance of giving back to the community was best summarised in her own words: “In our current economic climate, lawyers cannot neglect their duty to their communities.
+The private sector must partner with social service organisations, engage its attorneys and staff, and work together to make a difference for those who cannot afford legal services.”

 Click here for a video of Holly discussing the foundation.